pathly/pathly-web-statamic/README.md

 ## Start Development

 To get all the used assets and resources, you need to update your public folder.
+This requires you to have a [NodeJS](https://nodejs.org/) installation.

-Go into the directory pathly-web-statamic/statamic and run the following command:
+Go into the directory pathly-web-statamic/statamic and run the following commands:

 ```
+npm install
 npm run dev
 ```